I. Policy Statement

-The director for EEO/AA serves as the ADA Coordinator and oversees implementation of Colgate’s Affirmative Action and Equal Opportunity procedures, disability compliance, and the university’s policy on nondiscrimination.
-The associate provost for equity and diversity serves as Title IX Coordinator and oversees implementation of the university’s policy on harassment as well as the Equity Grievance Process for responding to complaints of sexual harassment, sexual assault, or other forms of discriminatory and bias-related harassment.
+The associate provost for equity and diversity serves as Title IX Coordinator and oversees implementation of the Equity Grievance Process for responding to complaints of sexual harassment, sexual assault, discrimination, discriminatory harassment and other violations of this policy.

 Inquiries may be made to: